Webflow-Examples/custom-code-examples/README.md

 ### Prerequisites

-1. Ensure you have a Webflow Data Client App in your Webflow Workspace, or a [Site Token](https://university.webflow.com/lesson/intro-to-webflow-apis?topics=cms-dynamic-content#how-to-create-an-API-token) for a specific site.
+1. Ensure you have a Webflow Data Client App in your Webflow Workspace with the following scopes: `sites:read`, `sites:write`, `pages:read`, `pages:write`, `custom_code:read`, and `custom_code:write`, or a [Site Token](https://university.webflow.com/lesson/intro-to-webflow-apis?topics=cms-dynamic-content#how-to-create-an-API-token) for a specific site.
 [Read our guide for more information on creating a Data Client App.](https://developers.webflow.com/data/docs/register-an-app)
 2. Create an Ngrok account and obtain your [Ngrok authentication token](https://dashboard.ngrok.com/tunnels/authtokens).

 ### Setup Guide